-Rochester Amateur Radio Club (RARC) members are participants in the Amateur Radio Emergency Service (ARES) to provide communications support during both real and simulated emergencies in Olmsted county and throughout southeast Minnesota.
+Rochester Amateur Radio Club (RARC) members are associate participants in the Amateur Radio Emergency Service (ARES) to provide communications support during real and simulated emergencies in Rochester, Olmsted county and throughout southeast Minnesota.

 For a fast scroll to a specific item, click on one of the following links.

 - Olmsted County ARES Frequency List